29 The Middle Ages

 Photo by Peter Herrmann on Unsplash

-The Middle Ages or Medieval period is a stretch of European history that lasted from the 5 th until the 15th centuries It began with the collapse of the Western Roman Empire, and was followed by the Renaissance and the Age of Discovery.
+The Middle Ages or Medieval period is a stretch of European history that lasted from the 5 th until the 15th centuries.
+It began with the collapse of the Western Roman Empire, and was followed by the Renaissance and the Age of Discovery.
 The Middle Ages is the middle period of the traditional division of Western history into Classical, Medieval, and Modern periods.
 The period is subdivided into the Early Middle Ages, the High Middle Ages, and the Late Middle Ages.
 For some Renaissance scholars, the years between the end of the Roman Empire and their own age were of little value.
 They saw 1000 years of darkness caused by the loss of the law and order of the Romans and its replacement by feudalism.
 Few strides were seen as being made in military strength, trade, or architecture.
 Roads deteriorated, making travel more difficult.

 Early Middle Ages